Rafanata | |

 Type: | Savoury |

 Rafanata is an egg-based dish from the Basilicata region of Italy.
-The name comes from rafano, the main ingredient of the dish, which means 'horseradish' in Italian.
-It is a kind of baked frittata made with horseradish, potatoes and cheese;[1] Another type of rafanata includes sausage.[2]
+It is a type of baked frittata made with eggs, horseradish, potatoes, pecorino cheese, and extra virgin olive oil.[1]
 Rafanata is typical of the Carnival and winter periods.

 It is featured in Jamie Oliver's book Jamie Cooks Italy.[2]
 With a ministerial decree of 25 February 2022, rafanata entered the list of traditional Lucanian agri-food products (PAT).[3]

 A dish of peasant origin, it takes its name from horseradish, the rhizome of the plant Armoracia rusticana, a root with a strongly balsamic and spicy taste, probably introduced by the Normans in Basilicata around the 11th century.
-Horseradish is an essential ingredient of traditional Lucanian cuisine; it often appeared on the tables of farmers and shepherds, being inexpensive, rich in health properties and a good source of vitamins.[5]
-Therefore, horseradish is also known in Basilicata as u tartuf' d'i povr òmm, meaning 'poor man's truffle'.[6]
+Horseradish is an essential ingredient of traditional Lucanian cuisine; it often appeared on the tables of farmers and shepherds, being inexpensive, rich in health properties, and a good source of vitamins.[4]
+Therefore, horseradish is also known in Basilicata as u tartuf' d'i povr' òmm, meaning 'the truffle of the poor'.[5]

-Rafanata is traditionally a dish linked to the Carnival festivities, prepared from the feast of Saint Anthony (January 17), until Shrove Tuesday.
-The traditional recipe, of which there are variations depending on the area of Basilicata, provides as basic ingredients many beaten eggs, seasoned with grated pecorino, fresh horseradish, potatoes and lard.[7]
+Rafanata is traditionally a dish linked to the Carnival festivities, prepared from the feast of Saint Anthony (January 17) until Shrove Tuesday.[6]